Tushar402/LFD_CNN_Transfer-Learning/README.md

 # LFD_CNN_Transfer-Learning
-CNN model with data augmentation and the same model using Transfer Learning to compare their performance I developed a CNN model from scratch with data augmentation for image classification and the same model using transfer learning to compare their performance using Python.
+CNN model with data augmentation and the same model using Transfer Learning to compare their performance I developed a CNN model from scratch with data augmentation for images. classification and the same model using transfer learning to compare their performance using Python.
 The model from scratch with data augmentation shows 82% accuracy in